heimao0307/gitskills/README.md

 # gitskills
 learn git skills

-Creating a new branch is quick & simple , it's good.
+Creating a new branch is quick & simple , it's very good.